hat0uma/doxygen-previewer.nvim/README.md

 The plugin provides the following commands:

-- `:DoxygenOpen` - Open doxygen documentation preview.
+- `:DoxygenOpen` - Open Doxygen documentation preview.
 The preview is automatically updated when saving the buffer.
 - `:DoxygenUpdate` - Manually update the preview.
-- `:DoxygenStop` - Stop the doxygen documentation preview.
+- `:DoxygenStop` - Stop the Doxygen documentation preview.
-- `:DoxygenLog` - Open the doxygen generation log.
+- `:DoxygenLog` - Open the Doxygen generation log.

 ## Configuration

-The plugin's behavior can be customized by providing a table to the setup function.
+The plugin's behavior can be customized by providing a table to the `setup` function.
 Here are the defaults:

+For live preview settings, see [prelive.nvim](https://github.com/hat0uma/prelive.nvim#Configuration).

 ```lua
 require("doxygen-previewer").setup({